Blog-Reference and Blog-Reference and Blog-Reference

 There is no way around this: economists need the one true theory and not the pluralism of narratives: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum)

-Let us make a thought experiment: There are two aircrafts called POL and SCI waiting on the maneuvering area.
+Let us make a thought experiment: There are two air crafts called POL and SCI waiting in the maneuvering area.
 POL has been designed/constructed by folks who subscribe to Polanyi’s pluralist methodology as summarized above.
 SCI has been designed/constructed by folks who subscribe to the tried and tested methodology of material/formal consistency as explained in the foreword of every physics textbook.
 Which aircraft will Asad Zaman board?

 Everybody knows: the so-called social sciences in general and political economics in particular NEVER got anything off the ground.
 Polanyi’s proto-scientific approach is no exception.